-- Applicants must be a full-time students at a Canadian University who will enter the final year or penultimate year of a program at the undergraduate level and intend to work or carry out research in a field of science and engineering with relevance to hydrometallurgy.
+- Applicants must be a full-time students at a Canadian University in their 2nd, 3rd or 4th (final) year of a program at the undergraduate level and intend to work or carry out research in a field of science and engineering with relevance to hydrometallurgy.

 - CIM student membership is not required but CIM members may be given preference over non-members.

 - Preference will be given to Canadian Citizens or Permanent Resident students; however, International students attending a recognized Canadian educational institution are welcome to apply.

 - Awarding of these scholarship will be based upon applicants’ academic achievements and motivation in the field of science and engineering with relevance to hydrometallurgy.
 Consideration will be given to the applicant’s past work experiences and extracurricular activities.

 No formal application forms are given.
 The applicant is requested to submit a written application in English or French, including the following documentation to the CIM MetSoc Hydrometallurgy Section Scholarship Committee: